jumpnow/jumpnowtek-site/_posts/2019-02-07-Enumerating-SSH-algorithms.md

 Then after a [Diffie-Hellman][diffie-hellman] exchange to get a session key, encrypted communications can begin starting with [hostkey-fingerprint][hostkey-fingerprints] checks and authentication.

-As with [SSL/TLS][nmap-tls-check], Nmap can be used to check the encryption algorithms an SSH server supports using an [NSE script][nsedoc].
+As with [SSL/TLS][nmap-tls-check], Nmap can be used to check the encryption algorithms an SSH server supports using an [NSE][nsedoc] script.

 The script for this is called [ssh2-enum-algos][ssh2-enum-algos] and run against an [OpenSSH][openssh] server the output will look something like this